axelcarapinha/Ansible-automations/README.md

 sudo nano ~/.ssh/authorized_keys
 # paste the key mannualy in some line
 ```
+Keep the private key safe on the host machine!

 6. Edit the path to the Ansible keys:
 ```sh
 # PRIVATE key path